 Veliparib, Radiation Therapy, and Temozolomide in Treating Patients With Newly Diagnosed Malignant Glioma Without H3 K27M or BRAFV600 Mutations

 This phase II trial studies how well veliparib, radiation therapy, and temozolomide work in treating patients with newly diagnosed malignant glioma without H3 K27M or BRAFV600 mutations.
-Veliparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+Poly adenosine diphosphate (ADP) ribose polymerases (PARPs) are proteins that help repair DNA mutations.
+PARP inhibitors, such as veliparib, can keep PARP from working, so tumor cells can't repair themselves, and they may stop growing.
 Radiation therapy uses high energy x-rays to kill tumor cells and shrink tumors.
-Drugs used in chemotherapy, such as temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Giving veliparib, radiation therapy, and temozolomide may work better in...
+Drugs used in chemotherapy, such as temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells, by...

 VXM01 Plus Avelumab Combination Study in Progressive Glioblastoma

 VXM01 in combination with avelumab in n=30 patients with progressive glioblastoma following standard treatment, with or without second surgery

 Whole Brain Radiation Therapy With Standard Temozolomide Chemo-Radiotherapy and Plerixafor in Treating Patients With Glioblastoma